Abhishek-7400/Terraform/installation.md

 1. Download Visual Studio code in Your Machine
 2. Download HashiCorp Terraform extension for Terraform setup
 3. Download Remote SSH extension
-# How to set terraform SSH with Ec2 instance
+# How to set and connect terraform SSH with Ec2 instance
 1. Go to remote explore and select Remote SSH
 2. edit setting select first config path and ADD
 ```Host public_ip of Instance